RATHOD-SHUBHAM/GenAI-1/README.md

   4. Expanding (e.g., automatically writing emails)

 Also, The two key principles for writing effective prompts:
-  1. Write clear and Specific Instruction.
+  1. Write clear and Specific Instructions.
   2. Give Model the time to think.

 Here, We also build a custom chatbot.